gretapoc/COVID-19-Analysis/README.md

 | `icu_patients` | 	Number of COVID-19 patients in intensive care units (ICUs) on a given day. |
 | `hosp_patients` | Number of COVID-19 patients in hospital on a given day. |

 The second file, [covid_vaccinations.csv](https://github.com/gretapoc/COVID-19-Analysis/blob/main/covid_vaccinations.csv), covers the same time period and contains information on COVID-19 testing and vaccination rates.

-It contains 184 819 observations and 20 variables.
+The file contains 184 819 observations and 20 variables.

 | Variable	 | Description |
 | ------- | ----------- |